 - Wake Forest University, Winston-Salem, NC, Postdoc, Pathology/Lipid Sciences, 2001-2006

 - Inhibition of miR-33a/b in non-human primates raises plasma HDL and lowers VLDL triglycerides.
 Rayner KJ, Esau CC, Hussain FN, McDaniel AL, Marshall SM, van Gils JM, Ray TD, Sheedy FJ, Goedeke L, Liu X, Khatsenko OG, Kaimal V, Lees CJ, Fernandez-Hernando C, Fisher EA, Temel RE*, Moore KJ.
 Nature.
 2011;478:404-7.
-PMCID: PMC3235584 (* co-contributing author)
+PMCID: PMC3235584 (* equal contribution to study)

 - The LXR-Idol Axis Differentially Regulates Plasma LDL Levels in Primates and Mice.
 Hong C, Marshall SM, McDaniel AL, Graham M, Layne JD, Cai L, Scotti E, Boyadjian R, Kim J, Chamberlain BT, Tangirala RK, Jung ME, Fong L, Lee R, Young SG, Temel RE*, Tontonoz.
 Cell Metab.
 2014;20:910-918. (* co-corresponding author)

 - Hepatic Niemann-Pick C1-like 1 regulates biliary cholesterol concentration and is a target of ezetimibe.
 Temel RE, Tang W, Ma Y, Rudel LL, Willingham MC, Ioannou YA, Davies JP, Nilsson LM, Yu L. J Clin Invest.
 2007;117:1968-78